-12) Trees
+13) Trees

 Written permission is required from your committee before you plant any new trees (2b).
 On receipt of your request your committee will send you a Tree Permission Letter containing detailed stipulations.
 You can of course have fruit trees, but plots must not become orchards.
 A fruit tree planted as a whip will one day grow into a large tree.
 They take up a lot of water and nutrients from the ground and shade other plants from sunlight, including potentially your neighbour's plants.
 For these reasons, no more than 25% of your plot must be covered by trees and if you have a full size plot, the 25% must be split evenly between the two halves so that when/if the plot is divided in two, neither half is totally dominated by trees.
+At Haslemere trees may be no more than 2.5m high.
 All trees must be well maintained and pruned appropriately (2b).
 If the committee considers that you are not complying with clause (2b) of your Tenancy Agreement they may issue a notice setting the improvements required within a set time period.
 Failure to comply may lead to the termination of your tenancy.